alttch/bma-info/eva4/include/alarms.rst

 M      E-mail
 =====  ===================

-When a subscription method is called, a user is subscribed to an alarm state changes.
-It is recommended to subscribe at least to the following states: *TT*, *TL*, *OS*.
+When a subscription method is called, a notification is sent to the subscribed user when an alarm operation is applied.
+It is recommended to subscribe at least to the following operations: *TT*, *TL*, *OS*.

-Note that triggered and triggered + latched alarm states are different, despite an operator can see the same notification.
+Note that triggered and triggered + latched alarm operations are different, despite the user may see the same notification.

 Defining alarms
 ===============